rohith-kumar53/Active-Directory-Home-Lab/README.md

 nano passwords.txt
 ```

-Now we can add the password in between to succesfully bruteforce the user's rdp.
+Now, we can add the password to the list to successfully brute-force the user's RDP.

-##### Bruteforcing using crowbar
+##### Bruteforcing Using Crowbar

 ```
 crowbar -b rdp -u Mick -C passwords.txt -s 10.0.2.16/32